SoumadeepBagui409/single-price-grid-comparision-/README.md

 # single-price-grid-comparision-
-This is an user friendy and roburst is made with HTML and CSS Thanks to frontendmentor.io to provide me with resource Do you want to know more and revise and practice your frontrnd skills
+This is an user friendy and robust website is made with HTML and CSS Thanks to frontendmentor.io to provide me with resource Do you want to know more and revise and practice your frontrnd skills